Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

 France during the late 19th century was a period of prosperity, progress, and elegance.
 It was known as the Belle Époque (Beautiful Era), and it lasted from the end of the Franco-Prussian War in 1871 to the outbreak of WWI in 1914.
 During the Belle Époque, the artistic world was dominated by government-sanctioned academies.
 In the United Kingdom, it was the Royal Academy of Arts, founded in 1768, and in France, it was the Academy of Painting and Sculpture, founded in 1648.
 The French Academy set the artistic standard of what was accepté (accepted) and what was refusé (rejected).
 Academicism was born.

-Alexandre Cabanel was an academic artist.
-He followed the academic style through his graceful modeling, silky brushwork, and perfected forms.
+Alexandre Cabanel (1823–1889) was an Academic artist.
+He followed the Academic style through his graceful modeling, silky brushwork, and perfected forms.
 The overall manner was a polished illusion of a mythological or historical subject.
-Cabanel’s Cleopatra is a perfect example of the academic style.
+Cabanel’s Cleopatra is a perfect example of the Academic style.

 Cleopatra was created in 1887.
-It measures 287.6 centimeters wide by 162.6 centimeters high or 9 feet 5 inches wide by 5 feet 4 inches high.
+It measures 287.6 cm wide by 162.6 cm high or 9 feet 5 inches wide by 5 feet 4 inches high.
 It has proportions similar to a modern widescreen of 16:9 that gives a contemporary feel to its formatting.
 Cleopatra and her attendant lounge on the right side of the scene, while five figures occupy the left side of the scene.

 The painting depicts the famous Cleopatra, specifically Queen Cleopatra VII of Egypt.
 Her life is legendary as it combines all the elements of a great story: money, power, sex, and death.
 Many moments of her life, some real and some fictitious, have been depicted through different mediums since her death on 10 August 31 BCE.
 She has featured in memoirs, books, plays, operas, films, TV shows, music, and of course paintings.
 Cabanel’s Cleopatra is simply another example of a long tradition of historic retelling.